midnightfreddie/McpeTool/readme.md

 # MCPE Tool

-A command line tool to read and write world data from Minecraft Pocket Edition worlds.
+A tool to read and write world data from Minecraft Pocket Edition worlds.
 Currently it can read raw data from command line or web API.
 It's capable of writing, and game-tested, but I'm currently working on the API to write data.
 Later it will interpret the data and perhaps even be able to write information into the world.